scottwater/taylorbryant.github.io/index.md

 ![Step 2](assets/img/create-an-alias/step-2.png)

-- Once **.bash_profile** is open, type in `alias` followed by the alias name you would like to use, see **youraliasname** in the example below.
-Now, add an `=` sign and place the desired command between two `'` characters, similar to the example below.
-In the example, I created an alias called `youraliasname` and assigned it `cd cats/tabbies`.
+- Once **.bash_profile** is open, type in `alias` followed by the alias name you would like to use.
+Now, add an `=` sign and place the desired command between two `'` characters.
+In the example below, I created an alias called `youraliasname` and assigned it `cd cats/tabbies`.

 ![Step 3](assets/img/create-an-alias/step-3.png)